List of Dandadan episodes

-Dandadan (Note: Also written as Dan Da Dan) is an anime television series based on the manga series of the same name by Yukinobu Tatsu.
-Originally announced in November 2023, the anime series is produced by Science Saru and directed by Fūga Yamashiro, with scripts written by Hiroshi Seko, character designs by Naoyuki Onda, alien and supernatural entity designs by Yoshimichi Kameda, and music composed by Kensuke Ushio.
+Dandadan (Note: Also written as Dan Da Dan) is an anime television series based on the manga series Dandadan by Yukinobu Tatsu.
+Announced in November 2023, the anime series is produced by Science Saru and directed by Fūga Yamashiro, with scripts written by Hiroshi Seko, character designs by Naoyuki Onda, alien and supernatural entity designs by Yoshimichi Kameda, and music composed by Kensuke Ushio.
 The series aired from October 4 to December 20, 2024, on the Super Animeism Turbo programming block on all JNN affiliates, including MBS and TBS.
 (Note: JNN affiliates listed the series premiere as airing on October 3 at 24:26, which is effectively October 4 at 12:26 a.m.
 JST.)
 The opening theme song is "Otonoke" (オトノケ), performed by Creepy Nuts, while the ending theme song is "Taidada", performed by Zutomayo.
 Prior to the television airing, the English dub of the series premiered at Anime NYC on August 24, 2024.
 The first three episodes also were collected and released theatrically as a compilation film under the title Dan Da Dan: First Encounter, with screenings starting in Asia on August 31.

 Crunchyroll is streaming the series outside of Asia, including the Middle East and CIS, while Netflix is streaming the series globally.
 Hulu and ADN are streaming the series in the United States and several European territories, respectively.
 Muse Communication licensed the series in Asia-Pacific.
 In June 2024, GKIDS announced that it had acquired the theatrical, videogram, and digital transactional rights to the series.
 The English dub of the series made its broadcast television premiere in the United States on Adult Swim's Toonami programming block on July 27, 2025.